utsanjan/Tsunami-Bomber/README.md

 ### [MrSp4rX](https://github.com/MrSp4rX)<br>
 **Work: MrSp4arkX designed the iSpammer tool<br>
 which helped me a lot to design this Bombing tool<br>
-and even the android version of this script which<br>
+and even the android version of this which depends<br>
-depends mostly on this.
-Thanks a lot MrSparkX.** <br>
+mostly on his APIs.
+Thanks a lot MrSparkX for the APIs.** <br>
 [Click here to visit iSpammer Repository](https://github.com/MrSp4rX/iSpammer)

 ## 📞 Contacts